weedywhy/ca-demo/README.md

+This repo is a demo version intended for showcasing UI.
+The backend,infra,logic,etc are not included.

 # AI Indian CA App

 An AI-powered Indian Chartered Accountant application with features for ITR filing, GST compliance, TDS calculation, accounting, and AI-driven advisory chat.